Search for a rare disease

 Diagnosis is typically made postnatally based on clinical manifestations and can then be confirmed with molecular testing.
 The diagnosis can first be identified on antenatal ultrasound; however the findings (particularly in a non-Hutterite infant) are non-specific and would likely not suggest BCS.
 In a Hutterite fetus, even in the absence of a positive family history, findings such as macrocephaly, contractures, and rocker-bottom feet would be strongly suggestive of BCS.

-Differential diagnosis includes trisomy 18, COFS syndrome and fetal akinesia deformation sequence (see these terms).
+Differential diagnosis includes trisomy 18, COFS syndrome and fetal akinesia deformation sequence.
 Other conditions with macrocephaly and severe growth and developmental delay such as chromosome breakage disorders, DNA damage repair disorders, macrocephalic primordial dwarfisms and certain forms of carbohydrate deficient glycoprotein syndromes may also show some overlap.

 In cases with a family history, prenatal diagnosis is available and possible by amniocentesis or chorionic villus sampling and cytogenetic analysis.
 Targeted mutation analysis of the Hutterite mutation is available prenatally (although rarely pursued) and in some instances carrier testing of both Hutterite parents of a presumed affected pregnancy can strengthen the possibility of diagnosis.